icann/rdap-conformance-tool/doc/codes.md

 - `-12102`: Error response format validation [RFC 9083 Section 6]
 - `-12103`: Error code validation (not a number) [RFC 9083 Section 6] {rdap_error.json}
 - `-12104`: Title validation (not a string) [RFC 9083 Section 6] {rdap_error.json}
-- `-12105`: Error response description validation [RFC 9083 Section 6]
+- `-12105`: Error response description validation - "The description in the error response must be an array of strings."
+[RFC 9083 Section 6] {rdap_error.json}
 - `-12106`: Description format validation [RFC 9083 Section 6] {rdap_error.json}
-- `-12107`: Missing rdapConformance in error response - "The rdapConformance must be present and must be an array of strings."
-[RFC 9083 Section 6, RDAP Response Profile 2024] {RDAPHttpQuery.java}
+- `-12107`: Missing rdapConformance in error response (2024 profile) - "The rdapConformance must be present and must be an array of strings."
+[RFC 9083 Section 6, RDAP Response Profile 2024] {RDAPHttpQuery.java} *(Updated: no longer checks for errorCode, only rdapConformance)*
 - `-12108`: ErrorCode value mismatch - "The errorCode value does not match the HTTP status code."
 [RFC 9083 Section 6, RDAP Response Profile 2024] {RDAPHttpQuery.java}

 #### Domain Validation (-122XX)